chuckconway/conway-endpoints/README.md

 # Conway Endpoints

-Endpoints is a small library/pattern for defining a single endpoint for a class in Asp.Net Core.
+Endpoints is a small library/pattern for defining a single endpoint in Asp.Net Core.

-Tradionally `Controllers` define endpoints through actions (any public method in a `Controller` class), when there is a small number of endpoints this works great, but as the number of actions increases  controllers becomes hard to maintain and to test.
+Traditionally, controllers define endpoints through actions (any public method in a `Controller` class); when there are a small number of endpoints, this works great, but as the number of actions increases, controllers become hard to maintain and test.

-Endpoint solves this problem by only having one endpoint per class which adheres to the [single responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).
-As a side effect you'll have  more files to manage, but we see this as an opportunity to better organize your code giving you more visibility into the application's structure.
+Endpoint solves this problem by only having one endpoint per class, which adheres to the [single responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).
+As a side-effect, you'll have more files to manage, but we see it as an opportunity to organize your code, thus allowing you more visibility into the application's structure.